tonywangs/CS44N-Computer-Graphics/Inverted Drops/README.md

 - Upward Movement: Particles move upward, simulating an inverted drop effect.
 - Automatic Cleanup: Particles are removed from the array once they move off the screen.

-You can view a live demo of the project [here](https://openprocessing.org/sketch/2047762).
+You can view a live demo of the project on OpenProcessing [here](https://openprocessing.org/sketch/2047762).

 ![Visualization](Inverted-Drops-Vid.gif)